eliasffyksen/MiniSnakes/README.md

 ## How to die

-Ah, the age old question.
+Ah, the age-old question.
 Oh wait, what were we talking about?
-Thats right, snakes, never mind!
+That's right, snakes, never mind!

 Since we now have the next position it is fairly trivial to figure out whether the snake should die or not.
-We just have to check if `snake[touple(pos_next)] > 0` since the only values with more then `0` on our board is values where the snake currently is.
+We just have to check if `snake[touple(pos_next)] > 0` since the only values with more then `0` on our board is the value where the snake currently is.

 If the snake is dying then we want to return the score of the current game.
 This is also fairly trivial since the score of the game is the same as the length of the snake minus 2 (assuming